 Anyways, when Six Feet Under released their first “Graveyard Classics” album in 2000 I fell immediately in love with the name.
 And have been wanting to use it somehow.
 Well, it took a bit over 16 years until I decided I’ll use it for an exhibition.
 Another few months to think how to present it in a way that it’d make sense.
 The idea of combining early (aka classic) cartoon characters with letter outlines of my early pieces (to some, not many, considered as classics too) was the idea that finally formed in the fall of 2016.
 But pretty soon I decided not to keep too strict outlines for the project but to go with the flow instead and see what the outcome would be.

 The first few canvases I did in January 2017, but the next month when I visited artist residency in Marbella, Spain, I really got my engine rolling: I did ground work for nearly 20 canvases during our three week stay at the residency.
 I finished ’em at my home studio during the spring and summer of 2017.
 I already had decided the amount of canvases I wanted to have on display (eight) at the exhibition and also thought out all the character-themes I wanted to present.
-But since I was on a roll I ended up doing closer to 25 canvases with the same theme between January to December of 2017.
-Thanks to my loyal followers at social media, I managed to sell all the paintings that didn’t end in the the exhibition.
-And the ones that did as well.
-I am still floored that there are so many people out there that like my art so much that they want to own ’em and support me in the process.
+But since I was on a roll, I ended up painting closer to 25 canvases with the same theme between January to December of 2017.

 The paintings presented at the exhibition, in their display order: